 Messenger best practice

-As a relatively new CX platform, there are a number of best practice rules for messenger that brands will need to follow from the outset.
+There are a number of best practice rules for messenger that brands will need to follow from the outset.

 It’s also important, when possible, to keep the conversation within the same channel.